 SSC full form is the Staff Selection Commission.
-SSC is a popular organization which conducts Government examinations to recruit workforce for many posts and vacancies in offices and organizations under Government of India.
+SSC conducts Government examinations to recruit workforce for many posts and vacancies in offices and organizations under Government of India.
 Government Exams such as SSC CGL and SSC MTS exam are conducted by SSC.

 This SSC CGL exam is conducted on a Combined Graduate Level.
 This exam is very essential for the recruitment of suitable candidates for the non-technical and non-gazetted posts in Group B or Group C cadre for departments/ offices/ ministries under the Government of India.